ohnx/random/crystalbot/README.md

 If the message contains "help" and "crystal ball", it will reply with a help message.

-It also greets people wjoining a channel with a message.
+It also greets people joining a channel with a message.

 Yay perl.